All Episodes

 Hi, Rush.

-Uh you know, I call because I I've gotten phone calls from Gopak and the presidential coalition and all of these different Republican groups the last two years because I used to give money and uh so I'm on the list.
+You know, I called because I've gotten phone calls from GOPAC and the presidential coalition and all of these different Republican groups the last two years because I used to give money, and so I'm on the list.

-And I would end up waiting through everything so I could just argue with the people that were on the phone because I've been so irritated over ill illegal immigration, which is I think what most people, most Republicans are upset about because I think most of us go along with the Iraq war.
+And I would end up wading through everything so I could just argue with the people that were on the phone because I've been so irritated over illegal immigration, which is, I think, what most people, most Republicans are upset about because I think most of us go along with the Iraq war.

 But it's time to come home to circle the wagons.

-And we're not gonna let Nancy Pelosi and Charlie Wrangle and Henry Waxman and Al C. Hastings and John Conyers drag President Bush through the mud.
+And we're not going to let Nancy Pelosi and Charlie Wrangell and Henry Waxman and LC Hastings and John Conyers drag President Bush through the mud.

-We're all gonna be there at dawn with you tomorrow because it's time.
+We're all going to be there at dawn with you tomorrow because it's time.

 We do meet at dawn.